|

 Dallas/Fort Worth's premiere Home and Garden magazine.

-Messy.
-Disease prone.
-These trees are blacklisted by
+prone.
+These trees are blacklisted by experts and disappearing

 "A healthy, thriving urban forest is critical in attaining a